 Courtney Benjamin Wolk, PhD

 Clinically, Dr. Wolk’s expertise is in the cognitive-behavioral treatment of anxiety disorders in youth and she is licensed as a clinical psychologist in Pennsylvania.
-She has experience training community and school-based therapists to conduct CBT for a variety of presenting problems and populations.
+She has experience training community and school-based therapists in CBT interventions for a variety of presenting problems and populations.

 To view current projects, visit the Mental Health Integration Lab page